OpenFogStack/FReD/README.md

 This improves performance for requests to `fred` but may lead to data inconsistency if configuration changes often.
 By default it is turned off.

+## Developer Information

+### Vector Clocks

+Fred uses [vector clocks](https://en.wikipedia.org/wiki/Vector_clock) to ensure ordering of writes between nodes.
+Whenever an item is updated locally, `addVersion` in storeservice.go is called.
+This function checks if the received version is newer, older or of the same age as the local data and acts accordingly.

 ## Contributing

 For development, it is recommended to install [GoLand](https://www.jetbrains.com/go/).